emilysuranie/DiceLab/README.md

 <h2>Description</h2>
-Project asks users how many times they would like to roll the dice.
-The users inputs a number and in return get the number(s) that were rolled on, how many times the same number was rolled, and the expectations and differences.
+This project asks users how many times they would like to roll the dice.
+The users input a number and get the number(s) rolled on, how many times the same number was rolled, and the expectations and differences.
 <br />